leehaesung/VisualBasic/02_CodeFiles/FinalTest.md

 ``````````````````````````

-### 10. The correct way to declare a variable in Visual basic is
+### 10. The correct way to declare a variable in Visual basic.
 Choose from the following
 ````````````````````````````````````````````````````
 Select one or more:
 (V) a.
 Dim Qty As Integer, Amount As Decimal, CardNum As String